Edmonton lawyer asks court to reveal judges’ training materials for sexual-assault law

 The legal battle is the latest skirmish in an increasingly polarized debate over the fairness of sexual-assault trials.
 Training of judges has been front and centre in this debate after Alberta provincial court judge Robin Camp asked a sexual-assault complainant why she didn't keep her knees together.
 (After a public disciplinary hearing, he eventually resigned from the federal court to which he'd been moved.)

 In May, the federal government passed a private member's bill put forward by former interim Conservative leader Rona Ambrose, requiring candidates for the federal bench to receive training in sexual-assault law.
+The bill is still before the Senate and hasn't received royal assent.
 A Halifax ruling in the case of a taxi driver acquitted after being found with an unconscious, half-undressed passenger amplified the concerns of women's advocates about the training of judges.
 Also, in the past several months, appeal courts have overturned the convictions of accused men in Ontario and Alberta, finding that the trial judges had been unfair in their rulings.

 Mr. Engel said the case he is bringing on Mr. Harper's behalf "supports the thesis that some judges are being improperly influenced by the current social atmosphere in Canada, i.e. the #ibelieveher movement."
 As evidence, he cites a case from Toronto in which a judge convicted Mustafa Uruyar.
 An appeal judge threw out the conviction and ordered a new trial, saying that in 179 pages, the trial judge had failed to explain why he rejected Mr. Uruyar's version of events.
 Mr. Engel also cited Ms. Ambrose's private member's bill on judicial training.